bignall/grunt-ncftp-push/README.md

 #### `ncftp_watch` Options

 The `ncftp_watch` task can have all the same options as the `ncftp_push` task.
-These options will be used in configuring an `ncftp_push:watch` task and starting it up as needed.
+These options will be used in configuring an `ncftp_push:watch` task which will be started up as needed.

 The files given to this task will be used to match against changed files so that only files that match these patterns are uploaded to the server.